Article Image

 Established and stable earnings and sales growth.

-Zweig wanted to see consistent and established earnings and sales growth, which means a proven track-record at least in the last 5 years.
+Zweig wanted to see consistent and established profit and revenue growth, meaning a proven track-record for at least the past five years.
 The following filters ensure this:

 • 5 Year EPS growth CAGR > 15%: On average, during the last 5 years the EPS has grown with at least 15%.